 Date of initial service request for Trees & Sidewalk inspection by the homeowner.

-Date of completed inspection within the previous six months, or date of expected inspection.
+Date of completed inspection within the previous six months.

 A severity ranking determined by a Forestry Inspector that qualifies and quantifies the damage to the sidewalk according to a number of criteria.
 These criteria include vertical lift, number of damaged flagstones, the volume of pedestrian usage, passable sidewalk width, and the condition of the tree.
 Ratings are evaluated on a scale from 1 to 100, 100 being the most severe.